oVirt/ovirt-site/source/feature/sr-iov.html.md

 *   names
     -   profile - sr-iov passthrough?
-    -   nic- sr-iov labels? sr-iov networks?
+    -   nic- sr-iov labels? sr-iov networks? maybe entity on the nic- vds config that contains networks and labels.
 *   should vf/pf be displayed in vm=>vnic table.
 *   should the passthrough property mandatory or just a nice to have? (if there is no suitable host with sr-iov enabled nic- should running/migrating the vm fail?)
 *   there is an issue that the mac address of a VF is re-generated after each host reboot.